puzzle/gitlab-ci-cd-training/content/en/docs/12/artifacts.md

 ### Download Job Artifacts

 The defined artifact can be found on the `build_image` Job detail page of this Pipeline.
-Find the `Job artifacts` section on the right side beside the Job log.
+Find the `Job artifacts` section on the right side beside the `Job log`.

 Click on `Download` to get the Trivy report file and open it to see the report.